-EmbedIO is a small multiplatform server for .Net Framework and .Net Core that we can add to projects that receive HTTP requests without the need for a complete web server.
+EmbedIO is a small, cross-platform server for .Net Framework and .Net Core that can be added to projects that need to handle HTTP requests without the need for a full web server.

-The EmbedIO library is distributed as a Nutget package, so adding it to our project is as simple as:
+The EmbedIO library is distributed as a NuGet package, so adding it to our project is as simple as doing:

 Install-Package EmbedIO

-Let’s make a small example to illustrate the use of EmbedIO.
-For this, we create a simple console application, and replace the code with the following.
+Let’s create a small example to illustrate the use of EmbedIO.
+To do this, we create a simple console application and replace the code with the following.

 internal static class Program